alevito25/ttypedJS/README.md

 ttypedJS
 ========

-JavaScript file editor similar to SublimeText with basic functionalities
+JavaScript file editor for code on the fly